Seirdy/seirdy.one/content/posts/website-best-practices.md

 -------

 If your site is simple enough, it should automatically handle the vast majority of edge-cases.
 Different devices and browsers all have their quirks, but they generally have one thing in common: they understand <abbr title="Plain-Old, Semantic HTML">POSH</abbr>.

+No matter how simple a page is, I don't think simplicity eliminates the need for testing.
+I outlined the need to analyze actual run-time behavior in [another post exploring how code alone doesn't give the full picture](https://seirdy.one/2022/02/02/floss-security.html).

 In addition to standard testing, I recommend testing with unorthodox setups that are unlikely to be found in the wild.
 If a website doesn't work well in one of these tests, there's a good chance that it uses an advanced Web feature that can serve as a point of failure in other cases.
 Simple sites should be able to look good in a variety of situations out of the box.